From tomato tossing to playing piggy: Europe’s weirder summer festivals

-PARIS, July 8 — Summer is here, which means the silly season is in full swing in Europe.
+BUNOL, Spain, July 9. ― Summer is here, which means the silly season is in full swing in Europe.

 As daredevils from around the world try to outrun half-tonne bulls in the Spanish city of Pamplona we look at some of the other weird and wonderful festivals coming up.